 Assessed values are set based upon sales and other relevant market data from the prior year.
 Milwaukee’s neighborhoods are very diverse and the real estate market is dynamic and ever-changing.
 By tracking sales, foreclosures, board-ups, permits, and other market information throughout the City, we are able to identify market influences on properties that need to be reflected in assessed values.
 The fairest and most uniform process for setting assessed values is to update assessments frequently.
 Annual revaluations gives the City of Milwaukee Assessor’s Office the ability to adjust for and reflect changes in the market each year.

-There are many forces in the marketplace that affect a property’s value.
-The Assessor is interested in determining the value based on the price a knowledgeable buyer would pay for a piece of property.
-As defined by Wisconsin State Statute, assessors must values property at “full value.”
-"Full Value" has been defined by the courts as synonymous with market value.
-Market value is “the most probable price, in cash or its equivalent, which a property would bring in a competitive and open market under all conditions requisite to a fair sale: the buyer and seller each acting prudently, knowledgeably, and without compulsion.
-Note that market value is neither the highest nor the lowest price paid, but the ‘most probable price’.
-Buyers and sellers, through their market transactions, tell Assessors important factors and trends taking place in the market.
-It is the consummated sales between buyers and sellers that meet market value conditions that ultimately are used in determining assessed values.
+Wisconsin Statutes require assessors to value property at “Full Value.”
+"Full Value" has been defined by the courts as being synonymous with market value.
+Market value is the most probable price, in cash or its equivalent, which a property would bring in a competitive and open market under all conditions requisite to a fair sale: the buyer and seller each acting prudently, knowledgeably, and without compulsion.
+Note that market value is neither the highest nor the lowest price paid, but the most probable price.
+Buyers and sellers, through their market transactions, reflect important factors and trends taking place in the market.
+It is the market value sales between willing buyers and sellers that ultimately are used in determining assessed values.